duha887b/UKV_beta/README.md

-# UKV - Universal Konvugal Visualizer
+# UKV - Universal Confocal Visualizer

 ## Overview
-The UKV (Universal Konvugal Visualizer) is a powerful analysis tool designed for precise visualization and data analysis.
+The UKV (Universal Confocal Visualizer) is a powerful analysis tool designed for precise visualization and data analysis.
 This project integrates G-Code parsing and CSV data processing to visualize and synchronize measurement data, allowing users to accurately map and analyze measurements along a G-Code path.
 The application is built using Python, Tkinter for the graphical user interface (GUI), and Plotly for advanced plotting capabilities.

 ## Features